cyaris/text_similarity_calculato/README.md

 # text_similarity_calculator

+Run main.py and you will be prompted to enter two texts.
-Input two texts an get a score on their overall similarity.
+Once provided, the file will return an overall score on on text similarity.